philippmossier/face-recognition-api/README.md

 What i learned
 ----------------------------

-* Create a Server with Node, Express, and some npm packages ( knex, body parser, cors )
+* Create a Server with express.js , and some npm packages ( knex, body parser, cors )
-* Create a plan for your Backend before starting to code.
+* Create a plan for the Backend before starting to code.
-* Hash a password with npm package bcrypt.
+* Hash passwords with npm package bcrypt.
-* Create a Database with postgreSQL.
+* Login SignIn with postgreSQL..
 * Refactor a Server with Controllers and advanced functions.
 * Connect API to a React App.
 * Deploy Server, Database, and Frontend React APP on Heroku